-Yes, most placements for EMC's WILWorks Youth in Manufacturing Program will be eight to ten weeks in duration and a minimum of 100-120 hours (or a minimum of 80-100 hours for part-time and co-op participants).
+Yes, most placements for EMC's WILWorks Youth in Manufacturing Program will run eight to ten weeks.

-Once a Participant is Secured, what is Required of Them?
+Once a participant is secured, what is required of them?

-All youth participants complete EMC's Manufacturing Foundations Micro-credential and EMC's Lean Fundamentals Micro-credential training.
+All youth participants complete EMC's Manufacturing Essentials Certification (MEC) - Manufacturing Foundations Micro-credential and EMC's MEC Lean Fundamentals Micro-credential training.
 This training is offered in a self-directed online format and will take most participants approximately 14-16 hours to complete.
 The training complements but does not replace existing onboarding procedures and training employers provide to new hires or student placements.